dotnet/upgrade-assistant/README.md

 1. This tool uses MSBuild to work with project files.
 Make sure that a recent version of MSBuild is installed.
 An easy way to do this is to [install Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 2. This tool requires that your project builds.
 This may include installing [install Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) to ensure build SDKs (such as for web applications, etc) are available.
-3. The tool may produce long file paths during the course of its execution, in order to not run into PathTooLongException either change the LongPathsEnabled setting under registry or execute upgrade-assistant from a folder location with a shorter path.

 ### Installation steps